jzwolak/retroact/README.md

 This isn't foolproof, but it works in many cases.

+## Side Effects

+Retroact has support for side effects, but be careful.
+Somethings should _not_ be side effects.
+Here's a few examples of things that should be side effects:

+* making a network call to send an email
+* starting a long running task to calculate something complex
+* making an asynchronous network call to load data

+Some of these things may just be started inside a handler function and not need Retroact's side effect support.

+Some things that are _not_ side effects:

+* expanding a tree node after the user clicks a button
+* updating a selection
+* clearing text in a text field after a dialog "Ok" button is pressed

+All of these should be encoded in the application state and the view should be rendered from that state as a function of the state.
+So if the expansion of a tree node is to happen in response to the user clicking a button, then the application should _update the application state_ in response to the user clicking a button.
+The view will then automatically expand the tree node using the appropriate applier.
+The application will, of course, have to specify the applier in the appropriate render fn and reference the application state that holds the tree node expansion values.
+If the appropriate applier does not exist, then you may write one.
+They are easy enough to write and will maintain the ease of a declarative view and the view-is-a-function-of-the-state paradigm.
+Everything will be easier this way.

 # Internals

 When the app-ref (application state) changes, Retroact has a watch on that